Hierarchical distributed scenario-based model predictive control of interconnected microgrids: Conclusions

 \section{Conclusions}

 In this work, a scenario-based stochastic \acs{mpc} scheme for the operation of interconnected \acp{mg} was presented.
 Based on a central \ac{mpc} formulation, a distributed algorithm that employs the \ac{admm} was developed.
 The algorithm reflects the hierarchical structure in the network of interconnected \ac{mg}: local controllers are in charge of individual \acp{mg}, while a central entity is in charge of the transmission grid.
-In closed-loop simulations, the stochastic approach outperformed the certainty equivalence approach with regard to number of constraint violations and costs.
-Moreover, it could be shown that the algorithm converges sufficiently fast for operation control.
+In closed-loop simulations, the novel approach outperformed the certainty equivalence one concerning the number of constraint violations and the costs.
+Moreover, the algorithm converges sufficiently fast for operation control.

-Future work concerns simulations with a larger number of local \acp{mg} and theoretical analyses concerning the scalability of the approach.
-Moreover, suboptimality and persistent feasibility shall be investigated.
+Future work concerns simulations with a larger number of \acp{mg} and theoretical analyses concerning the scalability of the approach.
+Moreover, suboptimality, persistent feasibility and privacy shall be further investigated.